clefourrier/clefourrier.github.io/en02_resources.md

 # Research {.ref}
-**Research topics**: machine learning, low resource NMT, computational historical linguistics, cognate prediction
+**Research topics**: deep learning, low resource NMT, computational historical linguistics, cognate prediction

+### My favorite publications
+- [Can Cognate Prediction Be Modelled as a Low-Resource Machine Translation Task?](https://hal.inria.fr/hal-03243380/file/Is_Cognate_Prediction_a_Low_Resource_Machine_Translation_Task__ACL2021Findings-2.pdf) (ACL Findings): we proved that neural machine translation methods are applicable to cognate prediction, defined in which contexte, as well as defined theoretical differences between both tasks.
+- [Methodological Aspects of Developing and Managing an Etymological Lexical Resource: Introducing EtymDB-2.0](https://hal.inria.fr/hal-02678100/document) (LREC 2020): we both introduced an etymological database as well as guidelines to create or manage your own!

 ### Publications
 Full page list on [google scholar](https://scholar.google.com/citations?user=UiK-jPcAAAAJ&hl=en) or